 In the event that students are referred for special education services, the Director of Special Education oversees the process of evaluation of students for special services as well as case management of students with IEPs, and coordination of related special education services.
 The Director also manages special education teachers through frequent classroom observation, feedback, and goal-setting meetings.

-In the lower elementary (K-4), our Special Education certified instructors anchor into classes to provide individual and/or group instruction as needed.
-They work in tandem with a lead instructor and equally share responsibilities.
-They, along with the majority of the Special Education department (with the exception of our paraprofessionals), are in charge of case managing students with IEPs, facilitating IEP meetings, and ensuring fluidity in communication between all members of the IEP team.
+We have resource classrooms for students who need partial or full-day specialized instruction, and we have Special Education certified instructors who anchor into classes to provide individual and/or group instruction as needed.
+Our teachers, along with the majority of the Special Education department (with the exception of our paraprofessionals), are in charge of case managing students with IEPs, facilitating IEP meetings, and ensuring fluidity in communication between all members of the IEP team.